 The Massachusetts Lyme Disease Commision reports that "The scourge of Lyme disease in the Commonwealth has been described as having reached epidemic proportions and as endemic in all of Massachusetts.
 “Regions of particularly high incidence include Cape Cod and the Islands, as well as some areas in Norfolk, Middlesex, Essex, and southern Berkshire Counties.”
 Although annual reports through MDPH may fluctuate, the trend is not encouraging; the incidence of tick-borne disease (Lyme + co-infections) is on the rise, both numerically and geographically.
 Massachusetts ranks among the most highly endemic states, with incidence rates that placed it in second place in the nation in 2008. "

 There is a growing number of reported Tickborne Disease cases through out Massachusetts and New England.
-Understanding The Ecosystem which supports tick populations is an important factor in avoiding disease transmission along with employing personal protective measures.
+Understanding the Ecosystem which supports tick populations is an important factor in avoiding disease transmission along with employing personal protective measures.

 Ticks can be found in grassy fields, wooded areas, the edge of roadways/sidewalks as well as backyards.

-Ticks thrive in shady humid areas with leaf litter and around stone walls.
+Deer Ticks thrive in shady humid areas with leaf litter and around stone walls.

 Tick Encounters can be a daily occurance